Support at Home

-You could receive up $78k in home care funding, but most people will need to contribute towards the cost of care.
+You can receive up $78k in home care funding, but most people will also need to contribute towards the cost of care.

 When?

-Starting 1 July 2025, the Support at Home program will replace Home Care Packages and Short-Term Restorative Care schemes.
+Starting 1 November 2025, Support at Home rfunding replaces Home Care Packages and Short-Term Restorative Care schemes.

-The rules are different for Grandfathered & Transitional participants.
-Scroll to learn more.
+All participants fall under Support at Home but rules are different for Grandfathered & Transitional participants.
+Learn more below.

 Need to know